vincentlaucsb/pgreaper/docs/index.rst

 ---------------
 SQLify tries to make loading files into SQL as painless as possible, so you work on what really matters.
 Other features include:

 * Automatically correcting problematic column names

 Documentation Contents
 =======================

 .. toctree::

-   python
+   sqlite
+   postgres

 * :ref:`genindex`
 * :ref:`modindex`